ThuyHaLE/OptiMoldIQ/database/dataset.md

 ## 3. Dataset

 ### 3.1.
 Data Source and Collection
 This research utilizes a comprehensive dataset from a plastic injection molding production facility.
 The dataset encompasses the production workflow, from order receipt to production planning and execution.
-Data was collected from the facility's enterprise resource planning (ERP) system and production management database over a 27-month period, resulting in a dataset with over 61,185 production records and 6,234 orders.
+Data was collected from the facility's enterprise resource planning (ERP) system and production management database over a 27-month period (1/11/2018 - 30/1/2021), resulting in a dataset with over 61,185 production records and 6,234 orders.
 This dataset captures the complexities and challenges of plastic part manufacturing operations and supports the development of intelligent production planning systems.

 ### 3.2.
 Dataset Structure
 The dataset is structured around six primary entities that represent the core components of the injection molding production process: